punitkatiyar/html-master-guide/README.md

-# HTML Master Guide [ html data structure view ]
+# HTML Master Guide

-**HTML And XML For Development Module Based Training Guide 💡 hypertext markup language ( extension : .html or .htm ) . it can contain the data in the form of Tag and Tag addition property can be added using Attribute.**
+**Hyper Text Markup Language ( extension : .html or .htm ) . it can contain the data in the form of Tag and Tag addition property can be added using Attribute.**

 ##  🥇  HTML Structure